aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 then temperate deciduous stands younger than the legal rotation age were selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation was performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
+Rasterisation is performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
 The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.